Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Parametric extrapolation

-The greatest constant of the model is $k=1$.
-After one loop, $y$ can be greater than~$1$.
-Then, for each value of~$p$, we can apply the classical $k$-extrapolation used for timed automata (see~\cite{DT98,BBLP06}) of the corresponding zone.
-The union for all valuations of $p$ of these extrapolations, projected to the plan $(y,p)$ is depicted by the plain blue part (light and dark blue) of \cref{figure:extrapo:extrapo}.
-Note that the obtained polyhedron is non-convex. \end{example}
+Here, the greatest constant of the model is $\LargestC = 1$.
+After one loop (and some delay), $y$ can be greater than~$1$.
+Then, for each value of~$p$, we can apply to the polyhedron given above the classical $\LargestC$-extrapolation for TAs.
+The union for all valuations of $p$ of these extrapolations, projected to the plan $(y,p)$, is depicted by the colored part (light orange and dark blue) of \cref{figure:extrapo:extrapo}.
+The right-most polyhedron (dark blue) is unbounded in~$y$ (depicted by the gradient).
+Note that the obtained extrapolation is non-convex.
+This is similar to the non-convex approximations for TAs~\cite{HKSW11}. \end{example}